olcf/olcf-user-docs/accounts/AFW_data_policy_guide.rst

 Data purge mechanisms are enabled on some NCCS file system directories in order to maintain sufficient disk space availability for job execution.
 By default, these purge mechanisms are disabled on Air Force partnership file systems.
-Should the file system exceed critical capacity thresholds;
-the NCCS reserves the right to purge files to regain file system stability.
+Should the file system exceed critical capacity thresholds, the NCCS reserves the right to purge files to regain file system stability.
+NCCS will discuss this with Air Force administration before purging data.

 Storage Space Quotas
 ^^^^^^^^^^^^^^^^^^^^